taiworaph/Area_Optimization/README.md

-# Area_Optimization
-Pseudocode_With_LSTM-like_Interface
+## Area_Optimization using Memory State like Recurrent Neural Networks

-This program uses what I call an LSTM-like approach for extimating location and it does so carrying information about these locations throughout the entire programming sequence.
-This enables visual evaluation of placement and ensures that one can see how "free area" changes with the addition of every individual feature.............
-Still a work in progress but a fine piece of art!
+> This program uses a statefull(Memory) approach for estimating location in space.
+This is done by carrying information about each unique 2D location throughout the entire programming sequence.
+This enables visual evaluation of placement and ensures that one can see how "free area" changes with the addition of new individual features.............

+> The concept behind using such an architecture is to mimic a stateful long-term memory Elman/LSTM architecture.
+- The algorithm first uses given parameters to estimate the best placement architecture to maximize used space.

+- The algorithm then uses the optimized placement to start feature placement at the edges of the space.
+- The eventual output would be a dense-packed 2D placement within the grid specified earlier by the optimization algorithm.

+* Note that this programming algorithm is still in development mode *